 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-Appointments are available from 7am - 10pm week days and week ends.
+Appointments are available from 7am - 10pm week days.

 I will always try to accommodate a time that suits you.